 DOUG's guitar playing is inspired from so many different artists and genres, it can be really tough to nail down an exact sound.

-From compositional elements from the progressive rock artists like Yes and Genesis, to modeling rhythmic beats like Leo Kottke's and the fingerstyle sounds of Michael Hedges, Doug's albums and shows show always show an ever changing and diverse style.
+From compositional elements from the progressive rock groups like Yes and Genesis, to modeling rhythmic beats like Leo Kottke's and the fingerstyle sounds of Michael Hedges, Doug's music always shows an ever changing and diverse style.

 • Doug’s song Cat Dance was featured during the Late Night Show With David Letterman.